 The 340B Peer-to-Peer Program was created in 2011 by the HRSA Office of Pharmacy Affairs (OPA) and the American Pharmacists Association (APhA) to spotlight high performing 340B entities and recognize them as Leading Practice Sites.
 Recognized sites provide practical examples of excellence in 340B integrity and quality and serve as a resource for other 340B entities.
 The program strengthens pre- and post-graduate training of the next generation of pharmacists in 340B, promotes the expansion of clinical pharmacy services in underserved communities, and allows covered entities to share their experiences with the 340B program with APhA, OPA, and other stakeholders.

 The main vehicle in which Leading Practice Sites (LPs) communicate their experiences with stakeholders is through the 340B Peer-to-Peer webinar series.
-Peer-to-Peer webinars are held twice each month on the second and last Wednesdays unless otherwise specified.
+Peer-to-Peer webinars are held twice each month on the second and fourth Wednesdays unless otherwise specified.
 Peer Mentors from the recognized LPs present on timely topics in an interactive format available to all 340B stakeholders.

 All leading practice sites are 340B-covered entities and are selected because of their attention to 340B program compliance and exemplary performance in five areas of practice: access to affordable medications, efficient business practices, outcomes-driven pharmaceutical care, quality assurance, and program integrity.